Bend PD: Man found hiding under car, arrested after trailer set on fire - KTVZ

 Police said around 2 p.m., they received a call about the man hiding under a car again, this time in the Pinewood Apartments parking lot on Lotus Drive.

-Police eventually found him hiding under another car, near Pilot Butte Middle School, which prompted a school lockout for about 25 minutes.
+Police eventually found him hiding under another car, near Pilot Butte Middle School.
 He was taken into custody without incident or injury, Miller said.

-Police said he faces charges of reckless burning, second-degree attempted arson and second-degree disorderly conduct.
+Police said the man faces charges of reckless burning, second-degree attempted arson and second-degree disorderly conduct.

 Bend Police would like to remind the community that if you observe something suspicious, such as someone hiding under your vehicle, to please contact 911.